 Members can get involved with our organization in many rewarding ways.
 New Annapolitans’ officers, chairpersons and committees work behind the scenes to arrange meeting programs, welcome new members, coordinate Interest Groups, track our membership, manage the club’s finances, produce a monthly newsletter, handle publicity, oversee the New Annapolitans website, plan special luncheons, document our history, provide refreshments and serve as Big Sisters.

 New Annapolitans follows Anne Arundel County’s Inclement Weather Policy.
 When schools are closed, open late, or close early, our general meeting will be canceled.
-A message will be added to our phone recorded message (410-216-6000) if you wish to verify cancellation of the general meeting.

 All membership information in our membership directory, including names, addresses, phone numbers and email addresses, is only for the business of New Annapolitans.
 Membership information may not be used or made available for personal gain, commercial or solicitation purposes.
 Members should not use any aspect of their New Annapolitans affiliation for unauthorized promotion of businesses, events, viewpoints, charities or other organizations.